pjohn1/quadcopter_simulation/quad_model/controllers/Readme.md

  $F^N = (R_B^N)^{-1}(\frac{mv}{\Delta t} + mg)$

-where v is the error between the desired vertical velocity and the actual vertical velocity;
+where v is the error between the desired vertical velocity and the actual vertical velocity

+$R_B^N$ is the rotation matrix from the body to the inertial frame based on the roll,pitch,yaw angles and a +x forward, +y left, +z up coordinate frame.

 $\Delta t$ is the controller update rate.
 This ensures that the drone reaches the intended vertical velocity by the next frame so that the high-level controller can function accordingly.